Herta signs 4-year Andretti IndyCar extension through 2027 - WHIZ News

-The extension specifies that Herta will drive the No. 26 Andretti Autosport entry in IndyCar with sponsorship from loyal partner Gainbridge, which signed a concurrent extension.

-“Colton is a true talent in a race car and has natural determination that makes him want to win,” Michael Andretti said.
-“We’ve been really proud to represent Gainbridge.
-We share a commitment to compete at the top level and look forward to seeing Colton return to victory lane in the yellow and black Gainbridge colors.”
+The investment comes from a concurrent four-year extension announced with sponsor Gainbridge, a loyal Andretti partner.
+And the belief might come from hope that a path to F1 might still be in play for Herta with Andretti.

+“Racing in F1 is still a goal of mine.
+I still think it’s a possibility.
+But it’s not going to happen next year, obviously,” Herta told The AP.
+“But in the next few years?
+It can still be a possibility.
+There’s no clear path for me for next year.
+Does that mean that Michael could not get a team for ’24?
+A lot of things can happen.”

-It brings to a pause a rollercoaster year for the 22-year-old Herta, who at times seemed poised to become the first American driver on the F1 grid since Alexander Rossi in 2015.
+And so comes to a close the rollercoaster year for the 22-year-old Herta, who at times seemed poised to become the first American driver on the F1 grid since Rossi in 2015.
 His chance was scuttled by the FIA, the governing body for F1, which would not grant Herta the Super License required to compete in the global series.

-The extension also shows some resignation that Andretti Global will not be on the current 10-team F1 grid anytime soon.
-Michael Andretti, with assistance in part from Gainbridge, had hoped to convince the FIA to expand the grid for two American-owned cars, with Herta one of the drivers.
+So he signed an IndyCar renewal with Andretti Autosport, as Michael Andretti tries to get two-car Andretti Global onto the current 10-team F1 grid.
+Andretti, with assistance in part from Gainbridge, had hoped to convince the FIA to expand the grid and planned to bring Herta with him.

-But the existing F1 teams are unwelcoming to grid expansion and wealth redistribution, and although Herta was free to leave Andretti for an F1 opportunity, the lack of Super License has him currently relegated to IndyCar.
+But the existing F1 teams are unwelcoming to grid expansion and wealth redistribution, and although Herta was free to leave Andretti for an F1 opportunity under his existing contract, the lack of a Super License has him currently relegated to IndyCar.

-“I’m super happy and grateful for everything the entire Andretti and Gainbridge teams have done for me,” Herta said in an Andretti-issued statement.
-“This is a huge step for me professionally and I’m so glad it can be with a top team like Andretti Autosport.
-We have big goals and a lot of work ahead of us, but I can’t be happier to do it with this team and represent Gainbridge.”
+He said this extension can move him to F1 with Andretti should Andretti land a team, but leaving the Andretti IndyCar organization for an F1 opportunity will be more complicated in the future.

+“I’m never going to be disappointed driving IndyCar.
+I am perfectly happy driving IndyCar,” Herta said.
+“This is not a fallback plan, and I was never going to be disappointed if I never got a shot at F1.”

 From the IndyCar perspective the signing is huge: The No. 10 at Chip Ganassi Racing is expected to open when Alex Palou moves to McLaren in 2024, reigning series champion Will Power is entering a contract year on the No. 12 with Team Penske, and six-time IndyCar champion Scott Dixon turns 43 next season — his 21st year with Ganassi.